bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 The directive, for accessibility reasons, should be placed on an clickable interactive element such as a `<button>` or `<b-button>`, which can easily be accessed by keyboard-only users and screen reader users.
-Elements that do not natively have an accessibility role of `button` will have the attributes `role="button"` and `tabindex="0"` applied, and will have the apropriate click and keyboard handlers instantiated.
-Therefore it is _highly reccommended_ to _not_ place the directive on form controls other than buttons.
+Elements that do not natively have an accessibility role of `button` will have the attributes `role="button"` and `tabindex="0"` applied, and will have the appropriate click and keyboard handlers instantiated.
+Therefore it is _highly recommended_ to _not_ place the directive on form controls other than buttons.

 The directive applies, and dynamically updates, the following ARIA attributes on the trigger
 element:

-- `aria-controls` - the ID of the collaspe or sidebar component(s) being toggled
+- `aria-controls` - the ID of the collapse or sidebar component(s) being toggled
 - `aria-expanded` - the visibility state of the collapse or sidebar

 When the target component is _not_ expanded, the trigger element will have the class `collapsed`